BrianLipscombe/radiology-outpatient-board/README.md

     Code Institute on Slack;

-    My mentor Narender Singh;
+    My mentor Narender Singh for helping me make improvements to this project for its resubmission on short notice;

-    And, my family for being patient and understanding when most of my time is absorbed by work and school.
+    And, my family for being patient and understanding when most of my time is absorbed by work and school, and for continuing to support me even when I fail.

 This site was developed for educational purposes.